thechosenzendro/jellyserve/readme.md

 # JellyServe

-JellyServe is a simple, flexible web framework with native support for svelte files (Not yet)
+JellyServe is a simple and flexible web framework written in Python with native support for .svelte files.

 More info will be added soon